wgsl-tooling-wg/wesl-spec/proposals/222-ModuleParameters.md

 ## Laziness and cycles

 - imports remain lazy, unused imports are not instantiated.
+- instantiations are memoized: keyed by the module and its const-eval'd parameter arguments, so `bar<N = 7>` and `bar<N = 4 + 3>` name the same instantiation.
-- import cycles are still allowed as now, but a referenced import cycle whose arguments don't stabilize around the loop is an error. (a module importing a fixed instantiation of itself is fine)
+- import cycles are still allowed as now.
+A module importing a fixed instantiation of itself is fine (the keys match).
+But a referenced import cycle that re-enters a module with different parameter arguments is an error.
 - Conditions and consts evaluate on demand, not in separate passes (so that conditions can depend on consts in other conditions)

 ```wgsl